powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 When exporting, it is verified that the main network and all subnetworks have the same scenario time (network case date).
 If they are different, an error is logged.

-If no version is provided as a parameter for the exported files, the output version is determined based on the max version of input CGM SV metadata and IGM SSH versions.
+If a version number is provided as a parameter, it is used for the exported files.
+If not, the versions of input CGM SV and IGM SSHs are obtained from its metadata, and its max value calculated.
+Then the output version is set to 1 + this max value.

 If the dependencies have to be updated automatically (see parameter **iidm.export.cgmes.update-dependencies** below), the exported instance files will contain metadata models where:
 * Updated SSH for IGMs supersede the original ones.